hashicorp/terraform-provider-google-beta/website/docs/r/compute_region_url_map.html.markdown

   (Optional)
   The list of expected URL mappings.
 Requests to update this UrlMap will succeed only if all of the test cases pass.
 Structure is documented below.

+* `default_url_redirect` -
+  (Optional)
+  When none of the specified hostRules match, the request is redirected to a URL specified by defaultUrlRedirect.
+If defaultUrlRedirect is specified, defaultService or defaultRouteAction must not be set.
+Structure is documented below.

 * `region` -
   (Optional)